 While both north and south Islands have plenty of clear blue water suitable for snorkeling, most people like to be around the happening places to relax and drink with their friends and family.
 Here are some of the picks for the best snorkeling in New Zealand.

-The Bay of islands Snorkeling
+The Bay of Islands Snorkeling

 The clear waters at 18-22°C during summer makes bays of Island snorkeling one of the best past time for visitors.
 There are plenty of bay areas to choose with trips to Roberton Island.
-The Bay of Island snorkeling is best at the North Island with over 144 islands for the best maritime experience.
+The Bay of Islands snorkeling is best at the North Island with over 144 islands for the best maritime experience.
 The marine world of Bay of Islands includes penguins, whales, dolphins, and seals.
 There are a variety of bay of islands snorkeling, scuba diving locations in the bay area.
 The clear water is excellent for underwater life viewing.

 The Bay of Islands receives the water current from East Auckland bringing tropical fishes like Toadstool Grouper, Lord Howe, Coralfish and Cape Brett.
 You can also see lots of stingrays around the Cathedral cave, Blue Maomao and Pelagics similar to Kingfish.